Featured Book Recommendation!

 Complete and Pass AHIP Medicare Training

-Now that you are licensed to sell health insurance, you must take and pass with 90% or better an annual Medicare training and certification through America’s Health Insurance Plans (AHIP).
+Now that you are a licensed insurance agent, your eligibility to sell Medicare is based on passing another test with 90% or better.
+This is the annual Medicare training and certification through America’s Health Insurance Plans (AHIP).

 It is important to understand that selling certain Medicare products requires special certification as determined by the Center for Medicare and Medicaid Services (CMS).
 CMS regulates Medicare plans, the insurance companies, agents, and agencies who sell them.